akahn-git/Flixster_Part_2/README.md

 # FlixsterKotlinVersion

-# Homework 1 - Flixster
+# Homework 2 - Flixster Part 2

 This project lets users view a list of movies sourced from the The Movie Database API.